cdap-guides/cdap-etl-guide/README.rst

   $ cdap sdk start

-Now navigate to the CDAP Application that you want to create and you will find further instructions on how to create that specific application.
+Now navigate to the CDAP pipeline example (see list above) that you want to create and you will find further instructions on how to create that specific application.